 Multiple Countries & Currencies

-Alipay offers buyer payment protection up to 90 days for members, which fully reimburses unauthorised transactions.
+The firm offers buyer payment protection up to 90 days for members, which fully reimburses unauthorized transactions.
 Traders can get in touch with customer service if they notice anything suspicious.

 Cons Of Trading With Alipay

 The company’s business model primarily only allows Chinese bank accounts to register, however, traders who do not have a Chinese bank account can use the Tour Pass.
 This is a service provided by the Bank of Shanghai, which allows visitors to top up a prepaid card within the app, using a foreign card.
 Note, however, that the service is only available for 90 days, which may be unsuitable for some traders.

 Investors should note that the settlement of funds will depend on the payment method chosen within the Alipay wallet, so you will need to check with the individual payment provider beforehand.
 Brokers will also have their own processing times, though the top platforms process deposits instantly and withdrawals within five working days.